Entries tagged with “Li Haiyan”.

 Did you find what you wanted?

 Posted by Bertrand under Chi Xiaoqiu 迟小秋, Deng Min 邓敏, Favorite performers, Full length concerts, Jingju / Beijing Opera / Peking Opera 京剧, Li Guojing 李国静, Li Haiyan 李海燕, Li Jie 李洁, Li Shengsu 李胜素, Liu Guijuan 刘桂娟, Liu Wei 刘薇, Lü Huimin 吕慧敏, Re-posted, Zhang Huifang 张慧芳, Zhang Ping 张萍, Zhang Yanling 张艳玲, Zhao Xiujun 赵秀君

 A web site is a full time job!
 I just fixed the links for all the photos on this one today.

-Today I am presenting a 2 1/2 hour concert featuring several exciting female singers from China, all performing Chinese opera arias.
+Today I am presenting a 2 1/2 hour concert featuring several exciting female Beijing Opera stars performing arias.
 The concert concludes with Li Shengsu, the foremost performer of the genre.

 This file is in .AVI format, of 922MB in size, and can be played using VLC.

 I’m really excited about this one, but it took quite a long time for me to post this because I needed help in identifying the performers.
-The following notes were kindly prepared by Fern who has a terrific blog on Peking Opera in English of her own and which I check daily.
+The following notes were kindly prepared by Fern.

 All kinds of flowers are fragrant